maqamylee0/Kanva/README.md

-Kanva:: Lock-Free learned Data Structure
+Kanva:: Learned Lock-Free Data Structure

 Dependencies to prepare the Dataset